QuBenhao/LeetCode/problems/problems_2385/problem.md

 # 2385.
-Amount of Time for Binary Tree to Be Infected
+Amount of Time for Binary Tree to Be Infected [Rating: 1711.49]

 <p>You are given the <code>root</code> of a binary tree with <strong>unique</strong> values, and an integer <code>start</code>.
 At minute <code>0</code>, an <strong>infection</strong> starts from the node with value <code>start</code>.</p>